-At the Department of Defense’s Defense Information Systems Agency (DISA), Alfred Rivera serves as Director of the Development and Business Center.
-As part of the Combat Support Agency providing an enterprise infrastructure to DOD end users and its mission partners, “my focus is really on putting new capability in the department,” Rivera said at a panel at the GITEC Summit on April 3 in Annapolis, Md.
+At the Defense Information Systems Agency, Alfred Rivera serves as director of the Development and Business Center.
+As part of the Combat Support Agency providing an enterprise infrastructure to DOD end users and its mission partners, “my focus is really on putting new capability in the department,” Rivera said at a panel at the GITEC Summit on April 3 in Annapolis, Maryland.

-DISA’s milCloud is defined as an Infrastructure-as-a-Service solution, and it uses commercial providers (like Amazon Web Services) and government-developed technology to deliver cloud services.
-Rivera also encourages members to access commercial cloud services through DISA’s dedicated cloud access point (CAP).
-The CAP is the line between the DOD Information Network (DODIN) and those commercial cloud providers, enabling DISA to monitor the traffic, maintain security and protect its network from commercially-hosted vulnerabilities, according to the Cloud Connection Process Guide.
+DISA’s milCloud is defined as an infrastructure-as-a-service solution, and it uses commercial providers (like Amazon Web Services) and government-developed technology to deliver cloud services.
+Rivera also encourages members to access commercial cloud services through DISA’s dedicated cloud access point.
+The CAP is the line between the DOD Information Network and those commercial cloud providers, enabling DISA to monitor the traffic, maintain security and protect its network from commercially-hosted vulnerabilities, according to the Cloud Connection Process Guide.

 “There is a community out there that isn’t ready,” he said, referring to the move to the cloud.
 There are still obstacles surrounding migration, developing applications as they are written and trying to move those applications to the cloud.
 It’s not easy, he explained, to move from a legacy environment (even if developed properly) and equip it for cloud services.

 Rivera’s approach to these pain points are to embrace those legacy systems that continue to exist and help them evolve to a capability that can move toward the kinds of capabilities for cloud.
-Rivera is also faced with both customers in DOD afraid of putting data into the cloud, regardless of DISA’s security and management of the data, and those that are fully embracing the cloud and taking advantage of its services.
+Rivera is also faced with both customers in DOD afraid of migrating data to the cloud, regardless of DISA’s security and management of the data, and those who fully embrace the cloud and taking advantage of its services.
 Moving forward, DISA is assuring the proper security boundaries and guidelines in order to continue embracing its hybrid cloud approach.